 Project Overview

-In line with ongoing company strategy, Bord na Móna is proposing to develop a wind farm within Garryhinch Bog located in Counties Laois and Offaly.
+Bord na Móna and SSE Renewables are proposing to develop a wind farm on Garryhinch Bog located in Counties Laois and Offaly.
 The proposed development will be known as Garryhinch Wind Farm.

 To view the Project Information Booklet, please click here.